‘Big Brother 19’ Recap: Spoilers From August 20 Episode, ‘BB19’ Cast Has A New HOH

 This Big Brother 19 recap presents spoilers from the August 20 episode.
 Big Brother 16 winner Derrick Levasseur showed up on a “special” Friday night episode back on August 18.
 Toward the end of what turned out to be a clip episode, the next Head of Household Competition was about to begin.
-The winner of that HOH and the introduction of the new temptation twist highlight the Big Brother 19 spoilers getting revealed here.
+The winner of that HOH and the introduction of the new temptation twist highlight the Big Brother 19 spoilers being revealed here.
 This Episode 26 recap comes from a live CBS presentation on Sunday, August 20, at 8 p.m.
 PT/ET.

 As previously reported by the Inquisitr, Alex Ow was the Head of Household last week and she set in motion a plan to finally get Cody Nickson out of the BB19 house for good.
 They did get to that point, but it turned out to be a double eviction week.
 Jason Dent won the Head of Household during the August 17 episode, setting his sights on getting Elena Davies evicted.
 He also succeeded, with Cody and Elena becoming the first two members of the BB19 jury.